barsdeveloper/ueblueprint/README.md

     import { Blueprint } from "./dist/ueblueprint.js"
 </script>
 ```
-5. Define your blueprint by just writing the code inside a `ueb-blueprint`, inside a `template` element.
+5. Define your blueprint by writing the code inside a `template`, inside a `ueb-blueprint` element.
 ```HTML
 <ueb-blueprint>
     <template>